pindia/hs-predictor/README.md

 Under each characters its probability distribution will appear.
 The number is an amount of damage it might receive, and the percent is the probability of exactly that amount being received.

+The page URL automatically updates as you change the inputs.
+This means you can bookmark a particular setup or post a link to it to show a cool situation or Prove Someone Wrong on the Internet (tm).

 ## How does it work?

 Unlike similar tools, which run a large number of simulated trials to get results, TC-130 is able to calculate results **exactly** in most cases.
 It's the